 - Send your file to your email to have a copy just in case your file on your USB got lost/corrupted.
 Your file must have your name and the title of the presentation to make it easier to locate your presentation file.

 - For better presentations, rehearse it before the conference days.
 Take note of the available time for you.

 - Try your presentation at the venue to check how it looks so that you can do some corrections before the presentation.

 The following are excerpts from the paper Ten Simple Rules of Good Poster Presentation by Erren and Bourne.

 - The poster must have a size of about 30-inch x 45 inches.

 - Define the purpose of your paper.
 Knowing the purpose will help you decide what to include and not to include.

 - During the conference, make sure that your poster is catchy to attract the readers, more importantly, to attract the evaluator if winning the competition is a target.

 - The title is important and is a good way to sell your work.
 The title usually is the only thing the conference attendee sees before they reach your poster.
 The title must let the reader come and visit.
 Titles must be readable at least 3m from the viewer.

 - Many of the rules in writing a good paper also applies to posters.

 - Posters should have your personality.
-Since poster is conventionally dry and impersonal, consider it instead as an extension of your personality.
-Placing your picture in the poster will help in identifying the author of the paper, just in case someone is interested at you and you are not beside the poster during his/her visit.
+Since the poster is conventionally dry and impersonal, consider it instead as an extension of your personality.
+Placing your picture on the poster will help in identifying the author of the paper, just in case someone is interested in you and you are not beside the poster during his/her visit.

 - The impact of a poster happens both during and after the poster session.
 If you have spent time in preparing your paper poster, do not blow it during the presentation day itself.
 Work all the audience at once and do not leave visitors waiting for your attention.
-Make an eye contact with every visitor.
+Make eye contact with every visitor.
 Make it easy for an attendee to contact you after the conference.
-Have a copy of your poster in a A4 sized paper with your calling card.
+Have a copy of your poster on an A4 sized paper with your calling card.